aditya-malte/AI-Powered-Distracted-Driver-Monitoring/readme.txt

+Technologies used:
+1)Convolutional Neural Networks
+2)Transfer Learning
+3)Image Processing

-I am making an all round driver monitoring tool to detect 1)Distracted driver(using a mobile)
+Making an all round driver monitoring tool to detect 1)Distracted driver(using a mobile)
 2)Sleepiness
 3)Anomalies in driving style(eg. haste, drunkenness)